myhomeiot/esphome-components/README.md

 #### Advanced configuration where ESPHome devices gets MAC addresses from Passive BLE Monitor configuration
 Note: Be sure that you turn **on** the `input_boolean.settings_ble_gateway` if you want to receive BLE packets from BLE Gateway's.

 **Important note:** New device address will be populated to ESPHome devices only after Passive BLE Monitor receives first BLE packet and creates entities for it.
-If in your configuration you don't have BLE stick and you have only ESPHome devices, you will need to add this device MAC address manually into the `input_text.settings_ble_gateway_add_device`.
+If in your configuration you don't have BLE stick and you have only ESPHome devices you can use one of the following methods:
+1. Add this device MAC address manually into the `input_text.settings_ble_gateway_add_device`.
 After Passive BLE Monitor creates entities for new device, you can remove address.
+2. Enable [discovery](https://custom-components.github.io/ble_monitor/configuration_params#discovery) for Passive BLE Monitor and ESPHome BLE Gateway `input_boolean.settings_ble_gateway_discovery`.
+After required devices will be discovered turn off discovery options (for Passive BLE Monitor and ESPHome BLE Gateway) and clean up unneeded devices that got detected if any.

 ```yaml
 # ESPHome
 ble_gateway: